Skip to main content

 Get First 10 Nodes Response

-You get 10 Nodes plus a cursor pointing to the Node ID where you left off in next.
+You get 10 Nodes and a cursor value in the next field, which points to where you left off.

 {